'Christ Is Not An Aryan' animation is shown at Europe's largest digital scheen on top of the Axel Spinger Building in Berlin, 2007

 Artist Alla Tkachuk explores the notions of human identity and the social dimensions of art.

-'The 20th Century Dictators' is a series of paintings, floor adhesive prints, posters, a wallpaper, textile, 48-sheet billboard, and animation.
+'The 20th Century Dictators' series (paintings, floor adhesive prints, posters, a wallpaper, textile, 48-sheet billboard, and animation) were created in 2004/07.
 Going beyond the historical or documentary analysis, the series explores images of Hitler, Mussolini, Franco, Mao Zedong and Stalin in contemporary context.
 For the images Alla was named the 'Critic's Choice' by Saatchi Online in 2007.
 The series was shown on Europe’s largest digital screen on top of the Axel Springer Building as the animation 'Christ Is Not An Aryan' and at the Crone Gallery in Berlin in 2007 and was dabbed 'one of three things to see in Berlin' by Bild Berlin and BZ Magazine (Germany) at the time.
 A portrait of Stalin/Hitler 'Siamese Twins' featured as ‘The Image of the Week' in The Times' Art Review.

 5D Instigative Heads, 2004-08